QuestioWo/buddhabrot/README.md

 A OpenGL window titled `Buddhabrot` will appear after the buddhabrot has been calculated.
 For 801 pixels x 801 pixels at 2500 iterations, the below window will appear:

 ![Buddhabrot](https://raw.githubusercontent.com/QuestioWo/buddhabrot/main/assets/801x2500.png)

+The command that can be used for getting this result is `./buddhabrot -w 801 -i 2500`

 ## Slight adjustments
 Within the `src/Cell.cpp` file, if a switch is made to the line containing